serenade3/AAKXIV/README.md

 ## Warning

 Please be advised that [the use of third-party tools is strictly prohibited](https://na.finalfantasyxiv.com/lodestone/topics/detail/36c4d699763603fadd2e61482b0c5d56cb2e4547).
 This includes tools like AutoHotkey.
-You have been warnned.
+You have been warned.

 ## Requirements